-The New Hampshire Association of Broadcasters maintains a contract with the Federal Communications Commission (FCC) to offer the Alternative Broadcast Inspection Program (ABIP) to its members.
-The ABIP is a nationwide program designed to assist stations in conducting FCC station inspections at a reduced rate.
+In 2022, most New Hampshire broadcast stations need to renew their three-year Alternative Broadcast Inspection Program certification (ABIP).
+NHAB maintains a contract with the Federal Communications Commission (FCC) to offer ABIP to its members.
+It is a nationwide program designed to assist stations in conducting FCC station inspections at a reduced rate.
 Inspections are performed by an FCC-licensed inspector and former FCC field technician holding an agreement with the NHAB to conduct such inspections.

 1) “Targeted Tower Safety Inspection” (relative to tower safety issues and limited to the antenna site)